M-Vause/SEED2.0/README.md

 Pressing the save button on this window saves both a _.png_ of the output plots and a _.csv_ of the output coefficient matrix to the filepath selected.

 Both example output windows are the MacOS versions.
-On Windows, only systems of up to three dimensions are plotted due to an issue with the figure plotting.
-A fix is being worked on.

 ## Future Developments
 As well as the current features of PySINDy integrated into SEED 2.0, there are a number of features currently in development to be released in the near future.
 This includes but is not limited to: